aermosina86-sudo/fontanadelnettuno/triples.md

     skos:scopeNote "The label 'Fontana del Nettuno' is ambiguous because it may refer to Neptune fountains in different cities.
 This enrichment identifies the selected resource as the Fontana del Nettuno located in Bologna."@en .
 ```

-## Explanation
+### Explanation

 The `skos:altLabel` triples add alternative labels that include **Bologna**.
-This makes the resource easier to identify.

-The `dcterms:spatial` and `schema:location` triples connect the main resource to the Bologna site resource using standard vocabularies.
+The `dcterms:spatial` and `schema:location` triples connect the main resource to the Bologna site resource.

-The local property `ex:hasDisambiguationNote` connects the resource to an explanatory note about the ambiguity.
+The local property `ex:hasDisambiguationNote` connects the resource to a note explaining why the disambiguation is needed.

 ---

-## ChatGPT CONSTRUCT query
+## ChatGPT CONSTRUCT query for Gap 1

-This was the working query used for Gap 1.

 ```sparql
 PREFIX rdfs:    <http://www.w3.org/2000/01/rdf-schema#>